keni1267/Projects/README.md

 # Projects
-Show previous projects worked on.Each branch represents a different project.
+Show previous projects worked on.
+Each branch represents a different project.